TUI to use Hotelbeds proceeds to grow company, boost balance sheet

-ZURICH Credit Suisse expects to make big profits in the next few years, Chairman Urs Rohner said on Thursday, following back-to-back full-year losses for the Swiss bank.
+* Says it will pay cash dividend of T$1.12 billion in total for 2016

-FRANKFURT TUI (TUIT.L) will decide later this year what to do with the proceeds from the sale of its Hotelbeds unit, with the funds likely to go into growing the business and strengthening its balance sheet, the tourism group's chief executive said on Wednesday.
+FRANKFURT May 11 TUI will decide later this year what to do with the proceeds from the sale of its Hotelbeds unit, with the funds likely to go into growing the business and strengthening its balance sheet, the tourism group's chief executive said on Wednesday.

 "Our aim is to grow, and growing earnings by 10 percent a year is not possible unless you invest," Fritz Joussen told journalists after the group reported first-half results.